ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 ## Project-level changes

-The other branches of the project came to see some changes just as well.
+The other branches of the project came to see some changes as well.

 ### Improved playlist system

-Back in the [August 2023](https://osu.ppy.sh/home/news/2023-10-23-beatmap-spotlights-season-10-autumn-2023) season, we announced the end of playlist gimmicks, which were being used in previous seasons.
+Back in the [August 2023 season](https://osu.ppy.sh/home/news/2023-10-23-beatmap-spotlights-season-10-autumn-2023), we announced the end of playlist gimmicks, which were being used in previous seasons.

-While we don't foresee the gimmicks coming back due to various limitations, we still wanted to have the first playlist of each season be more distinct.
+While we don't foresee the gimmicks coming back due to various limitations, we still want the first playlist of each season to be more distinct.

 From now on, **Playlist A of each Beatmap Spotlights season will contain only recent beatmaps**.
 This is to let players discover modern gems, and to return to an older mode of operation for the Beatmap Spotlights: highlighting and rewarding fresh mapping masterpieces.

 ### Changes to Beatmap of the Season

-Extending on Playlist A reformulations, as described above, we'd like to introduce tweaks to the *Beatmap of the Season* awards.
+Extending on Playlist A reformulations, we'd like to introduce tweaks to the *Beatmap of the Season* awards.

 We used to run a voting between players and Beatmap Spotlight Curators, asking both groups for their favourite Beatmap included in the season.

 Starting today, we'd like to split the Beatmap of the Season in two:

-1. The Beatmap of the Season will be selected by Beatmap Spotlight Curators and will be announced alongside a season's launch in Playlist A. This makes the Beatmap of the Season a highlight for the most outstanding recent beatmapping creation (according to the curators), serving as an award and so-called spotlight for both the beatmap and its author.
+1. The Beatmap of the Season will be selected by Beatmap Spotlight Curators and will be announced alongside a season's launch in Playlist A. This makes the Beatmap of the Season a highlight for the most outstanding recent map (according to the curators), serving as an award and *spotlight* for both the beatmap and its author.
-2. The *players' favourite* voting will still be hosted at the end of each season, including all the beatmaps selected for the season.
+2. The *players' favourite* voting will still be hosted at the end of each season, including all beatmaps selected for the season.

 The creator of both highlighted maps will receive 3 months of osu!supporter.